ms-jpq/isomorphic_copy/README.md

 Most CLI applications will work out of the box. (such as lazygit, for example).

-If not, check if they require some environmental variables like Vim.
+If not, check if they require `DISPLAY` like Vim.

 ### Fallback